holepunchto/pear-docs/hp-docs/quick-start.md

 })
 ```

 Importantly, a Hyperbee is **just** a Hypercore, where the tree nodes are stored as Hypercore blocks.
-Let's examine the Hyperbee as if it were just a Hypercore and log out a few blocks.
+Now examine the Hyperbee as if it were just a Hypercore and log out a few blocks.

 `core-reader.mjs` will continually download and log the last block of the Hypercore containing the Hyperbee data.
 Note that these blocks are encoded using Hyperbee's Node encoding, which we can easily import and use.